December 2, 2025

 How to improve your Amazon Account Health Rating

 Amazon is passionate about offering the best products to its customers.
-As an Amazon seller, to avoid negative feedback which could have your Amazon Account health Rating, ensure you list and sell quality products.
+As an Amazon seller, to avoid negative feedback, which could affect your Amazon Account health Rating, ensure you list and sell quality products.

 When customers come to your product page, they want to find all the information they need to make a buying decision.